truezoneio/menumix-landing/content/hakkimizda.md

 DPA: Refers to the Data Processing Agreement contained in https://truecheck.io/dpa

-Fees: Charges payable by the Customer to the Service Provider under these Terms and Conditions, as specified in Annex 2 (“Payment Terms”), the applicable Pricing Plan, or as otherwise agreed by the Parties.
+Fees: Charges payable by the Customer to the Service Provider under these Terms and Conditions, as specified in Annex 2 ("Payment Terms"), the applicable Pricing Plan, or as otherwise agreed by the Parties.

 Intellectual Property Rights: Includes all patents, invention rights, utility models, copyrights, trademarks, service marks, trade names, business names, domain names, trade dress rights, goodwill rights, unfair competition rights, design rights, software rights, database rights, topography rights, moral rights, Confidential Information rights, and other intellectual property rights, whether registered or unregistered, and any applications, renewals, or extensions of such rights globally.